python/docs-community/docs/workgroup/charter.rst

 - Constructiveness
 - Integrity

-The workgroup adopts the PSF Code of Conduct (https://www.python.org/psf/codeofconduct/).
+The workgroup adopts the `PSF Code of Conduct <https://www.python.org/psf/codeofconduct/>`_.
-Any actions (found by a majority) made against the principles in the Code of Conduct will result in the acting person being removed from the workgroup.
+Any action by a workgroup member, as decided by a majority of the group, that violates the principles in the Code of Conduct will result in that member being removed from the workgroup.

 Rules & Guidelines
 ------------------

-- At any time the Python Steering Council may, at its discretion, add any number of non-voting observers to the working group to observe and participate in discussion.
+- At any time, the Python Steering Council may, at its discretion, add any number of non-voting observers to the working group to observe and participate in discussion.
 - The group's purview includes the Sphinx documentation included in the Python